MicrosoftDocs/power-platform/power-platform/admin/preview-april-2019-updates.md

 ---
-title: "Preview April 2019 updates | MicrosoftDocs"
+title: "Opt in to April 2019 updates | MicrosoftDocs"
-description: Preview April 2019 updates for the Dynamics 365 for Customer Engagement platform. ms.custom: "" ms.date: 01/29/2019
+description: Opt in to April 2019 updates for the Dynamics 365 for Customer Engagement platform. ms.custom: "" ms.date: 02/01/2019
 ms.reviewer: ""
 ms.service: "crm-online"
 ms.suite: ""